brsg/brsg/README.md

 ## Consulting or Partnership

-If you need help with your Elixir projects, contact <info@brsg.io> or visit <https://brsg.io>.
+If you need help with your Elixir or Java projects, contact <info@brsg.io> or visit <https://brsg.io>.

 ## Our Tools and Tech
 <table width="100%">